PointlessWidgetsCo/blog/src/content/blog/uncertainty_rockets_tariffs/index.md

 ---
 title: "Uncertainty rocketing from tariffs"
-description: "World Uncertinty Index climbs due to global tariffs but should the Fed step in?"
+description: "World Uncertainty Index climbs again due to global tariffs but should the Fed step in?"
 date: "Apr 7 2025"
 ---